ZAWARTO/NDS-Game/README.md

 scenarios which will take you to the CLOUDS screen whose state is called final.
 Once the game is over, the number of documents must be shown on the upper screen collected.
-In addition, a message will be displayed asking the user to press the
-<SELECT> key to return to the menu that is the title screen.
+In addition, a message will be displayed asking the user to press the SELECT key to return to the menu that is the title screen.
 The following keys will be used:

- • right arrow	key: move the soldier to the right.
+ - right arrow	key: move the soldier to the right.
- • left arrow	key: move the soldier to the left.
+ - left arrow	key: move the soldier to the left.
- • up arrow 	key: move the soldier up.
+ - up arrow 	key: move the soldier up.
- • down arrow 	key: move the soldier down.
+ - down arrow 	key: move the soldier down.
- • START key: 	To start a new game when you are on the title screen.
+ - START key: 	To start a new game when you are on the title screen.
- • SELECT key: 	To return to the title screen from the final screen.
+ - SELECT key: 	To return to the title screen from the final screen.

 ## Mechanism